maisjamil1/nest-backend/README.md

 ```

 ----------------------------------------------------------------------------------------
+#### Choosing NestJS
+- Modern JavaScript: NestJS uses TypeScript by default,leading to more robust and error-resistant code.

+- Structure and Scalability: It provides an out-of-the-box application architecture that helps organize code in a scalable way.
+This makes it easier to manage and scale your project as it grows.

+- Reusable Code: Through modules, services, and providers, you can easily reuse code across your application, making development more efficient.

 #### why Choosing PostgreSQL over MySQL for an online store :

 - Handles Complex Info Well making things like searching and organizing data easier.